ngdeveloper-projects/img-to-story-gen/README.md

 ## How It Works

-1. The app uses Ollama's `llava` model, which is a vision-language model capable of understanding images
+1. The app uses Ollama's `llava:7b` model (a smaller, optimized version ~4-5 GB), which is a vision-language model capable of understanding images
 2. When you upload an image, it's converted to base64 format
 3. The image is sent to Ollama along with a prompt asking for a creative story
 4. The generated story is displayed in the UI

+**Note:** We use `llava:7b` instead of the full `llava` model to reduce download size from ~20 GB to ~4-5 GB, making it more accessible for local machines with limited storage.

 ## Troubleshooting